sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

-# Phase 0: Prep Work (Expected Time: 3.5 hours) {#part:build-assignment-X status=ready}
+# Phase 0: Prep Work {#part:build-assignment-X status=ready}
+Expected Time: 3.5 hours

 ## Preface

-Before you begin this phase, please ensure you have all the parts in the [parts and materials list]().
+Before you begin, please ensure you have all the parts in the [parts and materials list]().

 In this phase of the build, you will do prep work for the next phases of the build.
 This phase will require a lot of soldering, so please go through a [soldering tutorial](https://www.youtube.com/watch?v=Qps9woUGkvI) before starting.